JYL-LU/Employee--racker/README.md

 ## Usage

 Open your ternimal, find the correct directory and type node server.js.
-The users may answer the questions in order to generate an employee tracker.

 ## License